Reviews You Can Rely On

 Ready to hit the trails but need something to keep your feet happy along the way?
 We're here to help.
 Our team has trail tested hundreds of boots through the years, with our favorites listed here so that you can focus on the views instead of aching feet.

-In this update, we bought the top 41 men's and women's hiking boots available today and put them to an epic head-to-head test.
+In this update, we bought 37 of the top men's and women's hiking boots available today and put them to an epic head-to-head test.
 We designed tests to assess comfort, support, traction, water resistance, weight, and durability performance.

-In our men's boot testing, no boot impressed us more than the innovative Hoka Kaha 3 GTX hiking boot, which takes the cake for comfort.
+In our men's boot testing, no boot impressed us more than the innovative Hoka Kaha 3 GTX, which takes the cake for comfort.
 These stable boots offer a super plush sole that absorbs all the impacts of foot strikes on the trail.

-Our top recommendation for women is the La Sportiva Ultra Raptor II, which is lightweight and more than capable for the toughest of trails.
+Our top recommendation for women is the La Sportiva Ultra Raptor II, which is lightweight, yet more than capable for the toughest of trails.

 Related: Best Hiking Boots for Women